I lost... Fair & Square

 Some kind of broadcasted one-way IM, 140 characters limited.

-I didn’t even Twitted at first.
+I didn't even Twitt at first.
 I only started this January.

-As Robert Scoble - famous blogger and huge Twitterer - understood it, the secret to Twitter is the number (and quality) of people you are following, not the other way around.
+As Robert Scoble - respected blogger and heavy Twitterer - understood it, the secret to Twitter is the number (and quality) of people you are following, not the other way around.
 I also like these two twitts about noise and signal.

 None of my friends are on Twitter.
 So I started following people from the Mac community and from the Web developer community.
 But it wasn't enough.
 So I went through the list of people followed by the ones I was following.